 Antibiotics are given empirically to cover N. gonorrhoeae and C. trachomatis and are modified based on laboratory test results.
 Empirical treatment is needed whenever the diagnosis is in question for several reasons:

 Patients with cervicitis or clinically mild to moderate PID do not require hospitalization.
-Outpatient treatment regimens (see see Regimens for Treatment of Pelvic Inflammatory Disease*) usually also aim to eradicate bacterial vaginosis (see Treatment), which often coexists.
+Outpatient treatment regimens (see Table 3: Regimens for Treatment of Pelvic Inflammatory Disease*) usually also aim to eradicate bacterial vaginosis (See Treatment), which often coexists.

 Sex partners of patients with N. gonorrhoeae or C. trachomatis infection should be treated.